yearn/yearn-devdocs/docs/partners/introduction.md

 Yearn's partnership program allows developers to easily integrate yield into their own services.

 In an effort to make yVaults accessible from virtually anywhere, any protocol that integrates yVaults can earn up to a 50% profit share from their contributed TVL.
-The Partnership program is being tested, audited, and we’ll commence a gradual release with selected Partners over the coming months.
+The Partnership program is being tested and audited as we currently work with a range of partners.

 If you are interested in partnering with us, we’d love to hear from you!
 Please reach out to us through this [Yearn Partners form](https://yearnfinance.typeform.com/to/uP7xOJUN).